This post may contain affiliate links. See our disclosure policy for details.

 Language Arts Supplies

 - Beginner lined paper.
 This isn’t like the lined paper of a spiralbound notebook.
 It’s extra big with a broken midline to help kids visualize letter sizing.
-We have a bundle of specialty, printable lined paper in the shop that includes pages for prewriting practice, then levels up to pages for each individual letter.)
+To save a bit and give your child more variety, you can try printable lined paper.

 - 3D letters.
 Getting preschoolers used to the shape and size of each letter is a critical pre-reading activity.
 There are so many options out there right now: magnetic letters for the fridge, foam letters for the tub, and letter puzzles for everyday play.